piiano/vault-typescript/sdk/forms/README.md

 - `options`: An object containing configuration options:
   - `vaultURL` (string): The URL of the Piiano Vault instance.
   - `apiKey` (string): API key for interacting with the Vault.
+  - `collection` (string): Name of the collection where the data will be stored.
   - `fields` (array): Field definitions specifying field names, labels, data types, etc.
   - `strategy` (optional string): Strategy for handling data:
+    - `"tokenize-object"`: Tokenize the entire object and return a single token.
+    - `"tokenize-fields"`: Tokenize each field independently and return a token for each field.
+    - `"encrypt-object"`: Encrypt the entire object and return a single encrypted object ciphertext.
+    - `"encrypt-fields"`: Encrypt each field independently and return an object with a ciphertext for each field.
-    - `"tokenize-fields"` or `"store-object"`: Stores data in the Vault and returns an object ID or token ID.
+    - `"store-object"`: Store the entire object and return an object ID.
-    - `"encrypt-object"`: Uses the Vault to encrypt the data and return a ciphertext in base64 format.
+  - `globalVaultIdentifiers` (optional boolean): Whether to use [global vault identifiers](https://docs.piiano.com/guides/reference/http-call-request#vault-global-identifier) in returned values.
+  - `reason` (optional string): Reason used when sending the data to the Vault (will be logged in the Vault audit logs).
   - `submitButton` (optional string): Text for the automatically generated submit button.
   - `style` (optional object): Custom styles for the form.
+    - `css` (optional string): Custom CSS styles to be added to the form.
   - `hooks` (optional object): Hooks to manage the form lifecycle:
     - `onSubmit(result)`: Called when the form is submitted successfully.
 Use the response (object ID/token ID/ciphertext) for further processing.
     - `onError(error)`: Called when an error occurs.
+  - `debug` (optional boolean): Whether to enable debug mode which adds additional logging (default: `false`).
+  - `allowUpdates` (optional boolean): Whether to allow updates to the form after it has been initialized (default: `false`).

 ##### Returned Object

 The `createProtectedForm` function returns an object that provides the following methods:

 - `destroy()`: Removes the form instance from the DOM.
 - `update(options)`: Updates form configuration.
+For the `update` method to work, the `allowUpdates` option must be set to `true` in the initial configuration.
-- `submit()`: Programmatically submits the form and returns the result.
+- `submit()`: Programmatically submits the form and returns the result as a Promise.

 ##### Usage Example